aaron-EV/Digital-Modules/README.md

 ## **Description**
-Useful digital modules developed in Verilog.
-Workspace folder contains the whole project for each module in Quartus 2 .All other folders contains only .v files and its respectively RTL view.
+Useful digital modules developed in Verilog.All folders contain .v files and its respectively RTL view.

 ## **Modules**